Resources for People with and without Disabilities

-Guests with limited mobility are encouraged to use the covered drop-off lanes at the Beck Building (5601 Main Street) and Kinder Building (5500 Main Street).
-From the Beck Building and Kinder Building, most public areas of the Museum, including the galleries, parking garages, theaters, restaurants, shop, and all outdoor spaces, are wheelchair accessible.
+Guests with limited mobility are encouraged to use the porte cochere at the Beck Building (5601 Main Street) or the valet entrance at the Kinder Building (5500 Main Street).
+Most public areas of the Museum, including the galleries, parking garages, theaters, restaurants, shops, and outdoor spaces, are wheelchair accessible.

-The MFAH has wheelchairs that guests may check out free of charge with a valid photo ID.
+The MFAH has wheelchairs that you may check out free of charge with a valid photo ID.
 The wheelchairs are available at any Museum entrance on a first-come, first-served basis.
-When you arrive, ask for a wheelchair, and the security staff can assist.
+When you arrive, ask for a wheelchair, and the security staff can assist you.
+The MFAH also welcomes your personal walkers and wheelchairs.
 Motorized wheelchairs are permitted.
-Elevators are available throughout the Museum.

 - Learn more about parking and transportation options.

-Guests Who Are Blind or Have Low Vision
+Welcoming Guests Who Have Low Vision or Are Blind

-The MFAH offers “Art Beyond Sight” as a gallery program for guests who are blind or have low vision.
-Trained gallery educators use verbal descriptions and hands-on materials to engage participants with the Museum’s collections and exhibitions.
-Art Beyond Sight is offered on the second Saturday of the month.
-Visit the calendar for listings.
+On the second Saturday of the month, the Museum offers “Art Beyond Sight,” a gallery program for guests who are blind or have low vision.
+Trained gallery educators use verbal descriptions and hands-on materials to engage participants with the MFAH art collections and exhibitions.
+Visit the calendar for listings and times.
 Admission is free, but space is limited, so be sure to preregister.
-Contact firstname.lastname@example.org to sign up, and for more information.
+Contact firstname.lastname@example.org to sign up and for more information.

-Guests Who Are Deaf or Hard of Hearing
+Welcoming Guests Who Are Hard of Hearing or Deaf

-Assistive listening devices are available for use during lectures, films, and other programs.
-To request an assistive listening device, check with any staff member in attendance.
+Assistive-listening devices are available during lectures, films, and other programs.
+To request an assistive-listening device, check with any staff member.

-Discover and discuss works of art together in the galleries during this hour-long program designed for individuals who have Alzheimer’s disease or dementia, with their family members or care partners.
-“Looking Together” is offered on the second Monday of the month.
+On the second Monday of the month, the Museum offers “Looking Together,” a program designed for individuals with Alzheimer’s disease or dementia to discover and discuss works of art together with their family members or care partners.
 Visit the calendar for listings and times.
 Admission is free, but space is limited, so be sure to preregister.
-Contact email@example.com to sign up, and for more information.
+Contact email@example.com to sign up and for more information.

 Looking Together is made possible through a partnership between the Museum of Fine Arts, Houston, and the Alzheimer’s Association Houston & Southeast Texas Chapter.

-Preparing for your visit a few days in advance can help guests on the autism spectrum, and those who accompany them, have the most enjoyable experience possible.
-Learn More
+Preparing for your Museum visit a few days in advance can help guests who are neurodiverse and those who accompany them to have the most enjoyable experience possible.

 Admission is free for one person accompanying a guest who has accessibility needs.